guitarvydas/sectorlispgc/GCSLIDES.md

 ## Offset
 - `k`
 - applied to address of all new CONS cells
-	- during Copy, it is known that a copied cell will be copied during compaction
+	- during Copy, it is known that a copied cell will be relocated during compaction
 - CAR is either (1) an atom, (1a) NIL, or (2) a CONS cell
 	1. ATOM is always +ve
 	0. NIL is always 00